DropMania/Vue-NameTheGame/README.md

 # Vue_NameTheGame
-A GameGuesser App which connects to IGDB to guess randeom videogames
+A GameGuesser App which connects to IGDB to guess random videogames

 Can be played at:
 https://dropmania.de/namethegame/